copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 14**

-- (3:35 AM Officer Down Call) Central District -- Officer Frank Alonso talks about how police get together once a year to honor those who have fallen in the line of duty and the ceremony is shown.
+- (Miami, FL -- 3:35 AM Officer Down Call) Central District -- Officer Frank Alonso talks about how police get together once a year to honor those who have fallen in the line of duty and the ceremony is shown.
 He knows sometimes you might not come home, but that's the risk you take on the job.
-His partner is Officer Ken McIllwain and they take the call to aid a fellow policeman who was injured when his patrol vehicle collided with a second squad car.
-Officer Stanley detains an unidentified burglary suspect who attempt to mislead police by providing several aliases.
-Metro Dade Police Officer Sullivan investigates a call involving juvenile drug dealers.
+His partner is Officer Ken McIllwain and they take the call to aid a fellow policeman (Officer Craig Greer) who was injured when his patrol vehicle collided with a second squad car.
+Featuring Officer Ramon Carr.
+- (Miami, FL -- 6:55 PM Assistance Call) North District.
+Officer Stan Stanley detains an unidentified burglary suspect who attempt to mislead police by providing several aliases.
+Featuring Sgt.
+Aramis Morales, Officer Jose Henares.
+- (Miami, FL -- 7:30 PM Break-in Call) Cutler Ridge District.
+Metro Dade Police Officer Kelly Sullivan investigates a call involving juvenile drug dealers.
+  Featuring Officer Jeff Schmidinger.

 ### CP-904